echirinos/Project-Beta/README.md

 cd <DIRECTORYNAME>
 ```

-2. go to this[link](https://gitlab.com/tannerhalsey/project-beta.git) and click the blue clone
+2. Go to this [link](https://gitlab.com/tannerhalsey/project-beta.git) and click the blue clone
 button to copy with HTTPS.
 Then go to your terminal and type in the command below.

 ```